 King George River

 If you’ve seen Baz Luhrmann's epic 2008 film, Australia, you might recognise King George Falls.
-Located in the Northern Kimberley close to the town of Wyndham, some of the shorter ‘Southern Kimberley’ expeditions don’t have time to visit these imposing twin falls, however if you travel aboard True North, Coral Discoverer or Coral Expeditions I the journey down the King George River is bound to be a highlight.
+Located in the Northern Kimberley close to the town of Wyndham, some of the shorter ‘Southern Kimberley’ expeditions don’t have time to visit these imposing twin falls, however if you travel aboard True North, Coral Discoverer or Reef Prince the journey down the King George River is bound to be a highlight.
 The best time to experience these falls is at the start of the cruising season, between March and May, when the water flow is at its most powerful.
 After travelling twelve kilometres up river, surrounded by towering sandstone escarpments on either side, the sheer volume of water flowing over the falls creates a distant roar that grows in volume as you approach.
 On some expeditions the active can also join a challenging hike to the top of the falls for outstanding panoramas and photo opportunities.

 If witnessing the Kimberley’s waterfalls at their absolute best (right after the wet season) appeals to you, each March the Great Escape offers a nine day Waterfall Safari expedition that includes Mitchell Falls, King Cascades and King George Falls.